Stork-Oracle/stork-external/apps/publisher_agent/README.md

 ## Getting Started

+> [!IMPORTANT]
+> When running in production, it is important to use environment variables via your infrastructure's secrets manager rather than a `keys.json` file.

 ### Setup
 To run the agent on your infrastructure, you'll need to first create a `config.json` file containing all non-secret configuration and a `keys.json` file containing all keys including secret configuration, and then run the Stork Publisher Agent docker container.